 Personalisation is more than just a buzzword.
-Over the past few years, it has become less of a novelty catered to by smaller hotels, and more of an expectation.
-When guests arrive at their accommodation, they expect to be greeted by name, and that their needs will be catered to beyond a room and nothing more.
-They expect to find a home away from home.
-They want an experience, and the feedback that you get from them after their stay will help you to provide just that.
+Over the past few years, it has become less of a novelty offered by smaller hotels, and more of an expectation.
+When guests arrive at hotels, they expect to be greeted by name, and they expect their needs to be catered to beyond a room with a bed and nothing more.
+Whether they expect to find a home away from home or an out of this world adventure, they want an experience.
+The feedback that you get from guests after their stay will help you to provide just that.

-Booking information can tell you more than you would initially think about your guest and the kind of stay that they are looking for.
-The experience that you can provide to a single guest staying for one night, who has already told you that they will be checking in late and leaving early, will be very different to the experience that you can provide to a family of four, who have asked for an extra bed be made up so that their son can share the room with them, or the couple who have booked your honeymoon suite for Valentines Day.
+Pre-stay surveys and booking booking information can tell you more than you would initially think about your guest and the kind of stay that they are looking for.
+The ideal experience that you can provide to a single guest staying for one night, who has already told you that they will be checking in late and leaving early, will be very different to the experience that you should strive to provide to a family of four who have asked for an extra bed be made up so that their son can share the room with them, which will be different yet again from the experience the couple who have booked your honeymoon suite for Valentines Day will be hoping for.

 In the first instance, you can make sure that a staff member is waiting for the late check-in, greeting him by name when he arrives, since you are expecting him.
 You could offer an early-morning wake-up-call from reception, or ask if he would like to have room service deliver breakfast before he leaves.
-In the second case, you could make sure that the family of four have extra towels rather than the two that would normally come with the room, and that there is a copy of your children’s menu or list of activities that you provide, along with the number for a local babysitter should they want one.
+In the second case, you could make sure that the family of four have extra towels rather than the usual two, and that there is a copy of your children’s menu or list of activities that you provide, along with the number for a local babysitter should they want one.
 And for the couple, you could have the best table in the restaurant reserved and romantically lit, or have a bottle of complimentary wine waiting in their room.